atm1504/WhatsappBot/README.md

 * Chrome Web Driver (mac version already provided inside driver folder)

 ## Bots Developed
 * Bot to spy on a friend.
-This bot spies when you friend goes online and when he/she goes offline.
+This bot spy when your friend goes online and when he/she goes offline.
 * An AI (can be used without smart reply also) based bot to chat with a friend.
-* A bot to reply users whenever someone texts you.
+* A bot to reply to users whenever someone texts you.
-* A bot to send a message multiple time.
+* A bot to send a message multiple times.
-* A bot to reply your friends whenever they replies on your WhatsApp status.
+* A bot to reply to your friends whenever they reply on your WhatsApp status.

 ### Script to message someone (simple_message.py)
 * Specify the chrome driver path while initializing Chrome